Vengeance Demon Hunter Tank Rotation, Cooldowns, and Abilities — Shadowlands 9.2.5

-As a Vengeance Demon Hunter, you have one defensive cooldown.
+As a Vengeance Demon Hunter, you have two defensive cooldowns.

-Metamorphosis increases your current and maximum health by 30% and your Armor by 100% for 15 seconds, and grants you 7 Pain per second for its entire duration.
+Metamorphosis increases your current and maximum health by 50%, and your Armor by 200% for 15 seconds.
+It also enhances your Shear and Fracture to generate 1 extra soul and 20 extra Fury.
 It has a 3-minute cooldown and no cost.

 Torment is your only taunting ability.
 It only works on a single target and has an 8-second cooldown.
 It forces the target to attack you for 3 seconds, and also increases the threat you generate against that target for the same duration.

 The above rotations and ability usage will allow you to perform very well as a Vengeance Demon Hunter.
 However, there are several concepts that deserve further explanation.

 The guide as a whole provides the keys to a mixed style of both offensive and defensive gain.
 This section is if you want to forego any offense for defense.